mkurkowski5/fetchrewardschallenge/README.md

 I've kept things as straightforward as possible in this repo, so you should be able to find each requirement's response in a separate location.

 For the first requirement, you can download a pdf of the relational diagram I've built in the Issues tab above.
-If you have any issues accessing or viewing it, please email me (mkurkows@alumni.nd.edu) and I will forward it to you asap.
+If you have any issues accessing or viewing it, please email me and I will forward it to you asap.
 The idea here is to keep things simple and accessible, with relevant data together.
   - the 'Users' data are already pretty succinct, and can be referenced from Receipts
   - 'Brands' contains two columns that explicitly reference other columns, 'brandCode' and 'categoryCode', so I put their references into separate